Leibniz-HBI/Social-Media-Observatory/README.md

 # Social Media Observatory

-This repository is designed to be the central communication interfacer for the Social Media Observatory.
+This repository is the central communication and project management interface for the Social Media Observatory hosted by the Leibniz Insitute for Media Research | Hans-Bredow-Institute (https://leibniz-hbi.de).
+It is meant to become an open and welcoming support ressource and knowledge exchange hub for researchers and journalists interested in and working with (social) media data.

+A landing page describing the goals and the concept of the SMO in detail will be available in early 2020.

 ## Issues and Tasks

-Got any open questions or a new task that needs to be addressed?
-Just [create and add an Issue](https://github.com/Leibniz-HBI/Social-Media-Observatory/issues).
+Any open questions or a new task that needs to be addressed?
+Just [add an Issue](https://github.com/Leibniz-HBI/Social-Media-Observatory/issues).

 ## Knowledge

-If you have any new information or a tutorial you want to share.
-Please feel free to add it to our [Wiki Page](https://github.com/Leibniz-HBI/Social-Media-Observatory/wiki).
+Please feel free to add any documentation, knowledge pieces, and tutorials to our [Wiki Page](https://github.com/Leibniz-HBI/Social-Media-Observatory/wiki).

 ## Seeking New Tasks